LaurenNam/CXR-Classifier-for-COVID-19-Diagnosis/README.md

 ### Models
-- 2 modified VGG16 models are uploaded to ```'modfied_models/'```, one for tranditional learning one for transfer learning.
-Details of the modifed model are written in the script for 2.
-Modifying a pre-trained model.
+- __Modified VGG16 models__ 2 modified VGG16 models were built and available for fine-tuning by transfer learning, or direct traditional learning.
+You may access to the models in ```modified_models/``` via https://hkustconnect-my.sharepoint.com/:f:/g/personal/wktsuiac_connect_ust_hk/EpQYCWOZ0ZZFnnhs8XV0SUcBkPd9WFzI74TSe6rO0GwC4w?e=vpdgNI
-- 7 fine-tuned VGG16 models trained at different training strategies are uploaded to ```'fine-tuned_models/'``` for testing.
+- __Fine-tunned VGG16 models__ 7 fine-tuned VGG16 models trained at different training strategies are available for testing.
 Model 2 and 7 are the default model and optimal model for the project respectively.
+You may access to the models in ```fine-tuned_models/``` via https://hkustconnect-my.sharepoint.com/:f:/g/personal/wktsuiac_connect_ust_hk/EvRpj3o6FXNKof-yYQE7x6wB6-dP-req529lGDELFiTKpQ?e=aDbYhP